-As of March 31, 2019 and 2018, the Corporation's short-term investments consist of U.S. Treasury bills and repurchase agreements.
+As of March 31, 2020 and 2019, the Corporation's short-term investments consist of U.S. Treasury bills, commercial paper and repurchase agreements.
 These investments are specifically identified and held in segregated accounts at depository institutions in the name of the New York State Department of Taxation and Finance.
 Short-term investments are carried at amortized cost, which approximates fair value, plus accrued interest receivable.